vawinter/ScalableIPM/README.md

 ### Data File:

-`Simple_IPM_run.Rdata` – Contains setup data and IPM output.
+`Operational_IPM_run.Rdata` – Contains setup data and IPM output.

 ## Evaluating Simple IPM with Vague Priors

-To assess the impact of informative priors, we also fitted the Simple IPM with vague `Beta(1,1)` priors on female harvest rates and survival.
+To assess the impact of informative priors, we also fitted the Operational IPM with vague `Beta(1,1)` priors on female harvest rates and survival.

 ### Data File:

-`Simple_IPM_run-vagueprior.Rdata` – Contains setup data and IPM output with vague priors.
+`Operational_IPM_run-vagueprior.Rdata` – Contains setup data and IPM output with vague priors.